Introduction to Paralegal Studies

 Oil and Gas Law

 Introduction to oil, gas, and related environmental law through examination of basic legal doctrines and theories.
 Study covers fundamental concepts of oil and gas law, the relationship between landowners and oil and gas operators, applicable government regulations, and documents used in the industry.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111.
+3 Credits (3 Lecture) Prerequisite(s): ENL111.
 As needed.

 Introduction to civil litigation, the process whereby one person sues another in a court of law to enforce a right or to seek a remedy.
 The paralegal's role in gathering and organizing factual information is discussed, with emphasis placed on the discovery process.
 Documents that paralegals would be expected to draft are reviewed.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL111 and LAS160.
+3 Credits (3 Lecture) Prerequisite(s): ENL111 and LAS160.
 Fall Only.

 Business Organizational Law